-- Press the or button repeatedly until the Settings menu appears in the display. - Press the button to switch to the submenu selection. - Press the + or button to select the Inst. cluster submenu. - Press the button to select the Tire pres. function.
+- ► Press the □ or □ button repeatedly until the Settings menu appears in the display. - Press the button to switch to the submenu selection. - Press the + or button to select the Inst. cluster submenu.

-Press the + or - button to select the unit for the tire pressure in the display: bar or psi.
+- Press the button button to select the Tire pres. function.
+The selection marker is on the current setting. - Press the + or button to select the unit for the tire pressure in the display: bar or psi.

-Clock submenu
+Clock/Date submenu